 Many prestigious universities have correlating prestigious libraries: the Bancroft Library at the University of Berkeley, California, the Sterling Memorial Library at Yale, the Loeb Library at Harvard.
 But the John Hay Library, at Brown University, has some particularly rare specimens.
 This library, in Providence, Rhode Island, houses an extraordinary collection of one-of-a-kind books and manuscripts.

 For example, the John Hay has three anthropodermic books.
-If you can decode the word’s Latin roots, you know it means books “bound in human skin.”
+If you can decode the word’s Greek roots, you know it means books “bound in human skin.”
 Perhaps this goes without saying, but it is very rare to bind a book with human skin.
 Historically, an anatomy textbook could be bound with the skin of a cadaver, and, in a few cases, eccentrics requested that upon their deaths their skin be used to bind favorite books.

 There are three books in the John Hay Library bound with human skin.
 Appropriately, one is the famous anatomy textbook De humani corporis fabrica (On the Structure of the Human Body) by Andreas Vesalius.
 They also have two copies of Dance of Death by Hans Holbein the Younger, which were both rebound anthropodermically in 1898.